ansys/pyfluent-visualization/doc/source/api/visualization/graphics_window.rst

 .. autopostdoc:: ansys.fluent.visualization.graphics.graphics_window.GraphicsWindow

-Creates a window to displays graphics.
-You can add graphics objects like mesh, surface or plots to this window and then display it.
+Creates a window to display graphics.
+You can add graphics objects like a mesh, surface or plots to this window and then display it.

 .. code-block:: python